gyeongjunCho/pclvbayes/README.md

-# pGLVbayes
+# pcLVbayes

 > **Status: Beta (experimental)** — APIs and defaults may change; validate on your data and report issues.

-Bayesian **pairwise gLV-inspired** regressions for amplicon time-series.
+Bayesian **pairwise compositional Lotka-Volterra** regressions for amplicon time-series.
 Includes **correlation-based screening**, **Δt-aware OU residuals**, K×R **repeated K-fold** with **Kalman ELPD**, tidy outputs, and diagnostics.
 Built on **cmdstanr/CmdStan**.